comet-cc/CCA-Evaluation/README.md

 # Build & Evaluate Arm CCA

-This respository aims to provide a comprehensive, easy-to-use platform to build and simulate Arm CCA software stack.
-Instructions to build all necessary components as well as customizations are provided.
+This repository aims to provide a comprehensive, user-friendly platform for building and simulating Arm Confidential Compute Architecture (CCA) software stack.
+Instructions for building all necessary components, along with customization options, are provided.
 To emulate the CCA-supported hardware, we use
 ([Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms)), a free platform provided by Arm.
-Further guide is provided to measure the overhead of running workloads within Arm CCA.
-We use  [Shrinkwrap](https://shrinkwrap.docs.arm.com/en/latest/overview.html) to build boot firmware of FVP and also Arm tracing tools to measure number of instructions executed by FVP's core during execution of target workloads.
-This instructions only works on a x86 host with a Linux-based distribution (like Ubuntu).
+We also use [Shrinkwrap](https://shrinkwrap.docs.arm.com/en/latest/overview.html) to build the boot firmware of FVP.
+We merge Arm tracing tools with our setting to measure number of instructions executed by FVP's core during execution of target workloads.
+This repository only work on a x86 host with a Linux-based distribution (like Ubuntu).

+If you use the code/data in your research, please cite our [paper](#Paper).

-## 1 Initilization
+## 1 Initialization
-Download git and set up yout a git account on the platfrom
+Download Git and set up your a git account on the platform
 ```
 sudo apt install git
 git config --global user.name "<your-name>"